estudioChispa/100-days-of-code/r2-log.md

 ## Log

 ### R2D62 - May 14, 2018
 Nervous that my app will be rejected by the App Store.
-Spent some time learning abuot Generics in Swift today. #100DaysOfCode #swift #iOS
+Spent some time learning about Generics in Swift today. #100DaysOfCode #swift #iOS

 ### R2D61 - May 13, 2018
 I just submitted my first app to the App Store!!!
 Everybody please keep your fingers crossed for me!  #100DaysOfCode #swift #iOS